-Content mapping is common practice, but ABM demands higher levels of relevance, which means the process requires a higher level of precision.
+Content mapping is common practice, but account based marketing demands higher levels of relevance, which means the process requires a higher level of precision.
 Focusing on the actual tasks the buying team needs to complete as the basis for content provides tighter focus which can really help map "the right content, to the right people at the right time”.
 The matrix below does not describe a full content mapping process, but it does provide a useful additional step.

 Mapping content types to tasks in the buyer’s journey